Odjit/KindredSchematics/README.md

   - Teleports you down a floor or specified number of floors.
   - Shortcut: `.fd (NumberofFloors)`

 ## Eventual To-Do/Possible features
 - Come find out in the V Rising Modding Discord!
+-
+## Credits
+- Thanks to [Mfoltz](https://github.com/mfoltz) for the original build mode idea in VCreate and for his consultation on ability replacement/spatial lookups.

+-
-This mod is licensed under the AGPL-3.0 license.
+- This mod is licensed under the AGPL-3.0 license.